 I want to be a model where do I start

 How to be a model, indeed.
 Is this a question that can be easily answered in a brief article being read on the Internet?
 Perhaps not, but we can certainly shed some light on the situation.
-Here we will cover brief information about “I want to be a model where do i start”.
+Here we will cover brief information about “I want to be a model where do I start”.

-Many people are not actually concerned or wondering about how to be a model per say, but rather they are concerned about how to be a model that is being paid for their work to the extent that they are able to cover their living expenses and say that they are, in fact, making a living as a model.
+Many people are not actually concerned or wondering about how to be a model per say, but rather they are concerned about how to become a model that is being paid for their work to the extent that they are able to cover their living expenses and say that they are, in fact, making a living as a model.